 Overview of the laws that govern lobbying

 According to a survey done by the Center for Public Integrity in the year 2006, there are over 40,000 paid pressure groups at state legislatures and this number is still increasing.
+So while some people are playing online casino games through sites such as vr-casinos.online, there is a surprisingly big number of people lobbying.
 Due to the propagation of the ‘’third house’’ and the influence it puts forth, several state laws have since been established in response to the expansion of the industry.
 In the US, the Lobbying Disclosure Act of 1995 ensures accountability of these practices.
 These laws include:

 - reporting requirements that the pressure groups must meet